WojciechMatuszewski/programming-notes/web/react/react-suspense.md

 the `Suspense` component conditionality based on the lifecycle state (if it is a first "render" or not).

-The idea is that you could have a different "loading experience" if it is the first time you visit the application (one single big spinner) vs. when some of the resources are already available and when the data fetching is done in a given part of an application.
+The idea is that you could have a different "loading experience" if it is the first time you visit the application (one single big spinner) vs. when some resources are already available and when the data fetching is done in a given part of an application.

 ### Suspense in different component types